-Bobby Kolade is part of an emerging trend of young German fashion designers, dedicated to creating and promoting sustainable “eco-fashion.”
+Bobby Kolade is part of an emerging trend of young German fashion designers who are dedicated to creating and promoting sustainable eco-fashion.
 Born in Sudan to Nigerian parents, Kolade studied fashion design at Weißensee School of Art and worked at Balenciaga before launching his own label in 2013.
-Kolade’s designs are consciously ethical; he entirely abstains from using fur and leather in his creations, opting instead for natural and sustainable materials, including a fabric made from the bark of a Ugandan fig tree.
-Kolade also uses his fashion to make cutting-edge political statements about the nature of the fashion industry.
-He once designed a sweater that featured press photos from a collapsed textile factory in Bangladesh in order to challenge the blind consumerism often found within the industry.
+Kolade’s designs are consciously ethical and he refuses to use fur and leather, opting instead for natural and sustainable materials, including a fabric made from the bark of a Ugandan fig tree.
+Kolade also uses fashion to make political statements, and he famously designed a sweater with a bold image of a collapsed textile factory in Bangladesh.

-After graduating from Esmod Berlin, the International University of Art for Fashion, designers Alexandra Fischer-Roehler and Johanna Kühl swiftly established their place in the international fashion world with a guerrilla fashion show in front of the high-end concept store Colette in 2004.
-Since then, Fischer-Roehler and Kühl have gone from strength to strength: their label Kaviar Gauche has been shown at London Fashion Week and the Mercedes-Benz Fashion Week Berlin, where their SS08 collection won the New Generation Fashion Award, and has drawn the attention of celebrities such as Florence Welch and Rosie Huntington-Whitely.
-Known for their ethereal, yet contemporary designs, Fischer-Roehler and Kühl have introduced this aesthetic into their bridalwear collections for Kaviar Gauche, creating unique pieces perfect for that special day.
+After graduating from Esmod Berlin, designers Alexandra Fischer-Roehler and Johanna Kühl swiftly established their place in the international fashion world, catching everyone’s attention with a guerilla fashion show in front of the high-end concept store Colette.
+Since then, Fischer-Roehler and Kühl have gone from strength to strength and their label Kaviar Gauche has been shown at London Fashion Week and the Mercedes-Benz Fashion Week Berlin.
+Known for their ethereal yet contemporary designs, Fischer-Roehler and Kühl have also introduced this aesthetic into their bridal collections for Kaviar Gauche.

-Labeled the ‘Queen of Less’ by many, Jil Sander is acknowledged to be one of the leader’s of minimalist style.
-Having launched her signature line in Milan in 1973, after five years of designing pieces for her Hamburg-based boutique, Sander’s designs quickly became lauded for their elegance, clean lines, and neutral tones.
-From simple shift dresses in luxuriously draped silk to structured jackets and coats in monochrome colors, Sander’s collections have exuded sophistication and understated style.
-Sander is also known for her partnership with the popular high street brand Uniqlo, designing high-quality, affordable pieces in her signature minimalist aesthetic at affordable prices for a larger market.
+Labelled the ‘Queen of Less,’ Jil Sander is known as one of the leader’s of minimalist style.
+Sander launched her signature line in Milan in 1973, and after five years of designing pieces for her Hamburg-based boutique, Sander’s designs quickly became lauded for their elegance, clean lines and neutral tones.
+From simple shift dresses in luxuriously draped silk to structured jackets and coats in monochrome colours, Sander’s collections exude sophistication and understated style.